iriyagupta/movie-review-website/Movie Review Website/README.md

-Using object Oriented python created a website with movie recommendations, railers ad detailes -  BASIC
+Using object Oriented python created a website using python only , with movie recommendations, trailers ad detailes -  BASIC